-Discussion forums are one area for student-to-student interactions.
-They can be set up for different purposes, such as "discuss to comprehend," "discuss to critique," "discuss to construct knowledge," "discuss to share improved understanding," (Gai, Wang, & Sun, 2009, p.
+Groups and discussion forums provide opportunities for student-to-student interactions and can be set up for different purposes.
+A discussion topic may be designed for students to "discuss to comprehend," "discuss to critique," "discuss to construct knowledge," "discuss to share improved understanding," (Gai, Wang, & Sun, 2009, p.
 69), or to make a judgment, decision, or evaluation on a controversial issue or problem.
 Some student discussions become more productive when students are asked to share examples for a concept from their own experiences, or from research.
 Others benefit from asking students to provide evidence and reasoning, or a counter-example to a common belief.

-In large classes, collaborative group work can be easier to manage than whole classroom discussions.
+In large classes, breaking students into groups for collaborative group work can be easier to manage than whole classroom discussions.
 One successful method is the "jigsaw" technique in which each member of a group is assigned to become an "expert" on one aspect of an issue or problem and report findings to both the instructor and the group.
 The group then collaborates to make a decision, judgment or recommendation.
 The Jigsaw Classroom explains the jigsaw steps.
-Other ways to structure interactions include peer review, development of wikis, group assignments and the use of blogs, Twitter, and Facebook.
+Other ways to structure interactions include peer review, development of wikis, group assignments and the use of blogs, Twitter, Facebook, and other social media.

 Faculty Focus provides more tips on fostering student-student interaction and wikis in the classroom.
 Pearce, Mulder, & Baik (2009) provide practical strategies and case studies for involving students in peer review.
-Minister (2014) gives tips on how to use Twitter for learning, and Miller (n.d.) gives some additional Twitter tips.
+Minister (2014) gives tips on how to use Twitter for learning.
 Pappas (2013) gives more tips on effectively using social media in formal learning.